GraemeMalcolm/ai-stuff/instructions/10-language-understanding.md

 ### Publish the Model and Configure Endpoints

-To use your trained model in a client application, you must publish it as an endpoint to which the client applications can send new utterances; from which intents and entitites will be predicted.
+To use your trained model in a client application, you must publish it as an endpoint to which the client applications can send new utterances; from which intents and entities will be predicted.

 1. At the top of the Language Understanding page for your app, click **Publish**.
 Then select **Production slot** and click **Done**.
 2. After the model has been published, at the top of the Language Understanding page for your app, click **Manage**.
 Then on the **Settings** tab, note the **Application ID** for your app.
 You will need this value later.